How do I get a library card?

 Does the library offer public meeting rooms?

-Not currently, but we plan to post-pandemic.
-Meeting rooms have their own FAQ page. (coming soon)
+Yes, we do!
+Meeting rooms have their own FAQ page.

 The library maintains public desktop computers for patron use.
 Each patron is entitled to 2.5 hours of computer use per day.
 Guest passes are available for non-cardholders.
 A guest pass is good for 30 minutes of computer time in a single day.

 Laptops are also available for checkout to East Greenbush/Schodack residents.
-This policy temporarily supersedes our existing laptop lending policy due to library capacity restrictions during the pandemic.
 Policy

 Users of either must abide by the library’s Internet Use Policy.